The annual National Student Survey (NSS) asks final-year undergraduate students across the UK to give feedback about their university experience.

 Run by Ipsos-MORI on behalf of the government, the survey helps future university students choose which degrees to study and which universities to apply to.

-The results are published as Key Information Sets (KIS) on university websites; on a new national website; and on the UCAS course search tool.
+The results are published as Key Information Sets (KIS) on university websites; on a national website; and on the UCAS course search tool.

 We use these results to build on what our students say we do well, and to identify areas where we could improve.